Civil ensign: Civil ensigns that are simplified national flags with coat of arms removed

+Civil ensigns with a modified coat of arms

+Some civil ensigns have had their coat of arms modified with an additional feature or features to distinguish them.

 Civil ensigns differing from the national flag in the proportions

 Several former British colonies use 1:2 as a proportion for their ensigns and 3:5 for flags ashore, whereas Slovenia, Croatia and Hungary have it the other way around, with ensigns at 2:3 and flags ashore at 1:2.
 France is a special case: the overall proportion is the same, but the bands on the ensign differ in width slightly.